Watermelon: History

 Watermelons were originally cultivated for their high water content and stored to be eaten during dry seasons, as a source of both food and water.
+The modern watermelon was first domesticated in Sudan.
+Kordofan melons from Sudan are the closest relatives and may be progenitors of modern, cultivated watermelons.
 Watermelon seeds were found in the Dead Sea region at the ancient settlements of Bab edh-Dhra and Tel Arad.

-Many 5000-year-old wild watermelon seeds (C. lanatus) were discovered at Uan Muhuggiag, a prehistoric archaeological site located in southwestern Libya.
-This archaeobotanical discovery may support the possibility that the plant was more widely distributed in the past.
+Many 5,000-year-old wild watermelon seeds (C. lanatus) were discovered at Uan Muhuggiag, a prehistoric archaeological site located in southwestern Libya.
+A 2022 study traced 6,000-year-old watermelon seeds found in the Libyan desert to the Egusi seeds of Nigeria.

-In the 7th century, watermelons were being cultivated in India, and by the 10th century had reached China.
+In the 7th century C.E., watermelons were being cultivated in India, and by the 10th century had reached China.
 The Moors introduced the fruit into the Iberian Peninsula, and there is evidence of it being cultivated in Córdoba in 961 and also in Seville in 1158.
 It spread northwards through southern Europe, perhaps limited in its advance by summer temperatures being insufficient for good yields.
 The fruit had begun appearing in European herbals by 1600, and was widely planted in Europe in the 17th century as a minor garden crop.

 Early watermelons were not sweet, but bitter, with yellowish-white flesh.
 They were also difficult to open.
 The modern watermelon, which tastes sweeter and is easier to open, was developed over time through selective breeding.

 European colonists introduced the watermelon to the New World.
 Spanish settlers were growing it in Florida in 1576.
 It was being grown in Massachusetts by 1629, and by 1650 was being cultivated in Peru, Brazil and Panama.
 Around the same time, Native Americans were cultivating the crop in the Mississippi valley and Florida.
 Watermelons were rapidly accepted in Hawaii and other Pacific islands when they were introduced there by explorers such as Captain James Cook.
-In the Civil War era United States, watermelons were commonly grown by free black people and became one symbol for the abolition of slavery.
-After the Civil War, the watermelon became a racist stereotype: Black people were said to share a voracious appetite for watermelon, which was associated with laziness and uncleanliness.

 Seedless watermelons were initially developed in 1939 by Japanese scientists who created seedless triploid hybrids but they did not have sufficient disease resistance.
-Seedless watermelons became more popular in the 21st century, rising to nearly 85% of total watermelon sales in the United States in 2014.
+Seedless watermelons became more common in the 21st century, rising to nearly 85% of total watermelon sales in the United States in 2014.

 Systematics

 A melon from the Kordofan region of Sudan – the kordofan melon – may be the progenitor of the modern, domesticated watermelon.
-The kordofan melon shares with the domestic watermelon loss of the bitterness gene while maintaining a sweet taste, unlike other wild African varieties from other regions, indicating a common origin, possibly cultivated in the Nile Valley by 2340 BC.
+The kordofan melon shares with the domestic watermelon the loss of the bitterness gene while maintaining a sweet taste, unlike other wild African varieties from other regions, indicating a common origin, possibly cultivated in the Nile Valley by 2340 BC.